-What do Starbucks, Apple, McDonald’s, and LEGO all have in common?
+What do Starbucks, Apple, McDonald’s, LEGO, Dove, and Zappos all have in common?
 Well, I’ll tell you.
 These famous brands all depend on market research.

 These household names use the data to their advantage to win over their customers and challenge their competitors.